panasrat/fmp-stock/README.md

 ## Run This Project

 To run this project, please create `venv` using `requirements.txt` to install all dependencies and activate it.
-You also need to have MySQL database installed with pre-created database named "fmp-stock".
+You also need to have MySQL database installed with pre-created database named "fmp_stock".
 And lastly, you can get `API_KEY` from https://site.financialmodelingprep.com/developer/docs/, then edit configuration in `config.py`.

 After all these steps done, run the command: